mppproject/kmpp/README.md

 kmpp
 ====

-MPP is a C-based programming language that allows you to code more easily in Darija.
+KMPP is a tinyC-based compiler that lets you compile your m++ files.

 Usage